 From Römerberg, you have the choice of either going north or south.
 If you go south, you will end up at the Main River.
-I found that area less crowded, so this is a great spot to come to if you want to breathe a little.
+We found that area less crowded, so this is a great spot to come to if you want to breathe a little.
 The Frankfurt Christmas Market receives more than 3 million visitors each year, so the area on Römerberg is usually packed with people.

 The second extension of the primary Christmas Market spreads out to the north of Römerberg.
-On Paulsplatz, you will rows and rows of stalls.
+On Paulsplatz, you will find rows and rows of stalls.
 This square is a great place to buy traditional handicrafts from Frankfurt.
-Here, you can find all kinds of gifts and souvenirs to take home with you.
+Here, you can discover all kinds of gifts and souvenirs to take home with you.

-Make sure to also go into the honey house.
+Make sure to go into the honey house.
 This house is a real half-timbered house that comes from the Odenwald region south of Frankfurt.
 A company sets it up every year in front of St Paul’s Church and takes it down again at the end of December.